grocy/grocy-desktop/README.md

     - `%userprofile%\.grocy-desktop\barcodebuddy`
 - Configuring grocy and Barcode Buddy (if enabled) in embedded mode (user data will be saved to `%appdata%\grocy-desktop\grocy-data` / `%appdata%\grocy-desktop\barcodebuddy-data`, these paths can be changed (see the `grocy` and `Barcode Buddy` (if enabled) menu in the top menu bar)
   - When running the UWP app (normally installed from the Microsoft Store), the default path used is `%userprofile%\.grocy-desktop\grocy-data` / `%userprofile%\.grocy-desktop\barcodebuddy-data`
-  - The default ports used are `4010` for grocy and `4011` for Barcode Buddy, if they're already used, a random free port is used instead
+  - The default ports used are `4010` for Grocy and `4011` for Barcode Buddy, if they're already used, a random free port is used instead
 - Starting nginx, bound to `localhost` if external access is disabled, otherwise bound to all network interfaces
 - Starting PHP FastCGI, bound to `localhost` on a random free port